A marsh full of charm

-The construction of the Buzay Canal and then the Basse Loire maritime canal in the 1180s led to the end of the use of the port of Buzon.
+The construction of the Canal de Buzay in the 18th century and then the Basse Loire maritime canal in the 1880s led to the end of the use of the port of Buzon, and its gradual decline.

 Period (s) | Morning | Afternoon | Opening day | Closing day |